keichi/topospec/README.md

 # topospec

-A simple tool to check if network topology comforms to spec.
+A simple tool to check if network topology conforms to spec.

 ## Requirements